-In this article I will take you through what I would recommend, what I would NOT recommend, which files to download and give my reasons why.
+In this post I’ll take you through what distro I would and wouldn’t recommend as a beginner, and also which files you will need to download and give my reasons why.

 So by the end of reading this you will have a good understanding of what you should choose to install and hopefully I won’t have you second guessing about making the correct decision and that the one you have chosen is the right one for you.

 Just like with anything new, there’s always a learning curve.
 However with Linux distributions, some have a bigger curve than others.

 Linux can be installed on anything that an operating system can be installed on, but here we will be going over a desktop install.

 With this in mind I’m going to assume something here:

 You are planning on installing Linux on an IBM or IBM compatible computer.